Scores for Distributed Dancing

 Scientists are building advanced machines capable of mimicking the human brain.
 Meanwhile, human-computer interfaces flatten social interactions to embarrassingly reductive models.
 Computing, after all, is just a large chuck of instructions.

 Scores for Distributed Dancing is an algorithmic game using IF/ELSE playing cards to press against the limitations of binary constructs.
 Performance facilitators invite pedestrians to engage a brief physical encounter.
-Participants take a game card and state the conditions.
+Participants take a game card and note conditions.
 Together, they enact the result.
-These casual moments occurring over the course of several hours are collected into a series of experimental video shorts.
-They are presented as a cumulative performance of public identity in ever mutating, emergent patterns.
+These casual moments occurring are presented as a cumulative performance of public identity in ever mutating, emergent patterns.

 ON VIEW /

 - City University of Hong Kong / ISEA